Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 <br/><br/>

+## Migration from Catapush 14.0.x

+Unless you were using the "modal notifications" feature of the Catapush SDK you won't need to update your previous Catapush 14.0.x integration in order to use Catapush 15.0.x.
+You simply need to set the Catapush SDK dependencies to the latest 15.0.x version in your app's `build.gradle` script.

+If you were using the "modal notifications" feature of the Catapush SDK then replace its usages with the Android's [Bubbles API](https://developer.android.com/develop/ui/views/notifications/bubbles).

+Finally make sure to set your app's target SDK version to 35.

 ## Migration from Catapush 13.0.x

 You won't need to update your previous Catapush 13.0.x integration in order to use Catapush 14.0.x.
 You simply need to set the Catapush SDK dependencies to the latest 14.0.x version in your app's `build.gradle` script and add the new Catapush Maven repository to your repositories list: